TungstenTransformation/KTScripts/Fuzzy Formatter & Validation Rule.md

-# Fuzzy Field Formatter and Fuzzy Validation Rule
+# Fuzzy Field Formatter and Validation Method

 Use this to spell-check and auto-spell-check field values.
 Useful for correcting OCR errors in names, cities, provinces, job titles, etc

+Formatters **can** change a field value, Validation Methods **cannot**.
+The Fuzzy Field Formatter uses a fuzzy database to find matches and can auto-correct a field or make suggestions to the user.
+The Validation Method does a non-fuzzy search in the fuzzy database to check that the value is perfect.

 ## Example: Canadian Provinces.

 ### Create Database
-1. Create a database in Notepad with Canadian Provinces and all possible abbreviations.
+1. Create a database in Notepad with Canadian Provincenames and all possible abbreviations.
 You can have as many columns as you like.
-Put the correct value in the first column
+Put the correct value in the first column. *it doens't matter if you have duplicates in the abbreviations.
+If they are ambiguous they will product options for the user*.

 Province|Post|English|French
 --------|----|--|--